EMPLOYMENT LAW FOR EMPLOYEES

 Instead of litigating the claim, the employers may find it more sensible to reach a commercial decision that compensation and apology are more cost effective.
-Litigation at court can be a costly distraction from business and regulatory compliance functions for employers.
+Litigation at court can also be a costly distraction from business and regulatory compliance functions for employers.

-First Continental Solicitors regularly achieve out of court settlements that result in good money compensation for our clients.
+Liberty Bridge Solicitors regularly achieve out of court settlements that result in good money compensation for our clients.

 Depending on your instructions and the facts of your case, a formal apology from your employer or former employer may be part of your settlement terms.

 If your employer makes an offer of financial compensation and agrees to other terms, we will inform you.